ARMinARM/arminarm/src/README.md

 The eLua directory is provided for those into Lua.
 The eLua project already exists for a while, and looks to be very stable.

 On the highest level there's Espruino.
-A fairly new project, but extremely promising.
+A fairly new project, but very promising.
 Event based programming in javascript.
 It doesn't get easier than that.

-In general -unless specifically stated otherwise- these projects are already in, or downloaded to the `arminarm/src` directory.
-After you've selected the project to Install/Update in `setup` or ran the install script manually and it has finished downloading and updating, navigate to the project in the `src` directory, and run `make`.
+In general -unless specifically stated otherwise- these projects are already in, or downloaded to the 'arminarm/src' directory.
+After you've selected the project to Install/Update in 'setup' or ran the install script manually and it has finished downloading and updating, navigate to the project in the 'src' directory, and run 'make'.
 For example:

-    cd src/Espruino
+    cd src/CMSIS_StdPeriph/examples/leds
-    git checkout arminarm
     make

 Upload the resulting .bin file with the `arminarm` tool.

-    arminarm flash espruino_1v65_ARMinARM.bin
+    arminarm flash build/leds.bin